eliasbenb/PlexAniBridge/README.md

 PlexAniBridge is a synchronization tool that automatically keeps your AniList profile up-to-date based on your Plex watching activity.

+> [!IMPORTANT]
-Visit the [documentation](https://plexanibridge.elias.eu.org) for more information.
+> Visit the [PlexAniBridge documentation](https://plexanibridge.elias.eu.org) for detailed setup instructions and usage information.

 ## Features